-BMO Financial Group is a highly diversified financial services provider based in North America.
-BMO provides a broad range of products and services directly and through Canadian and non-Canadian subsidiaries, offices, and branches.
-As at October 31, 2021, BMO had over 12 million customers and approximately 44,000 full-time equivalent employees.
-The Bank has approximately 1,400 bank branches and more than 4,800 automated banking machines, as well as online and mobile digital banking platforms in Canada and the United States.
-It operates internationally in major financial markets and trading areas through its offices in a number of jurisdictions around the world.
+BMO Financial Group is a highly diversified financial services provider based in North America, providing a broad range of personal and commercial banking, wealth management, global markets and investment banking products and services directly and through Canadian and non-Canadian subsidiaries, offices, and branches.
+As at October 31, 2023, BMO had approximately 13 million customers and approximately 56,000 full-time equivalent employees.
+The Bank has more than 1,800 bank branches and approximately 5,800 BMO automated banking machines, as well as online and mobile digital banking platforms.
+It operates in Canada, the United States and select markets globally through its offices in a number of jurisdictions around the world.
 BMO Financial Corp.
 (BFC) is based in Chicago and wholly-owned by Bank of Montreal.
-BFC operates primarily through its subsidiary BMO Harris Bank N.A.
-(BHB), which provides banking, financing, investing, and cash management services in the United States.
+BFC operates primarily through its subsidiary BMO Bank N.A.
+(BBNA), which provides banking, financing, investing, and cash management services in the United States.
 BMO provides a full range of investment dealer services through entities, including BMO Nesbitt Burns Inc., a major fully integrated Canadian investment dealer, and BMO Capital Markets Corp., Bank of Montreal's wholly-owned registered broker dealer in the United States.

-BMO conducts business through three operating groups: Personal and Commercial Banking (P&C), made up of Canadian P&C and U.S. P&C; BMO Wealth Management; and BMO Capital Markets.
-In P&C, personal banking provides customers with a wide range of financial products and services, including deposits, lending, and everyday financial and investment advice through a network of branches, dedicated contact centres, digital banking platforms and automated teller machines.
-Commercial Banking serves clients across Canada and the United States with a comprehensive range of commercial banking products and services, including multiple financing options and treasury and payment solutions, as well as risk management products.
-Commercial bankers are trusted advisors and partners to their clients, offering sector and industry expertise and local presence.
-Canadian P&C operates branches across Canada, while U.S. P&C operates branches predominately in eight states (Illinois, Wisconsin, Missouri, Indiana, Minnesota, Kansas, Arizona and Florida) under the BMO Harris brand.
-In addition, the commercial business provides targeted nationwide coverage for key specialty sectors and has offices in select regional markets.
-BMO Wealth Management serves a full range of clients grow, protect and transition their wealth.
-The asset management business is focused on making a positive impact and delivering innovative client solutions.
-BMO Capital Markets is a North American-based financial services, as well as global market sales and trading solutions.
-Corporate Services consists of Corporate Units and Technology and Operations (T&O).
-Corporate Units provide enterprise-wide expertise, governance and support in a variety of areas, including strategic planning, risk management, finance, legal and regulatory compliance, human resources, communications, marketing, real estate and procurement.
-T&O develops, monitors, manages and maintains governance of information technology, including data and analytics, and provides cyber security and operations servic
+BMO conducts business through three operating groups: Personal and Commercial Banking (P&C), comprising the Canadian P&C and U.S. P&C operating segments; BMO Wealth Management; and BMO Capital Markets.
+In P&C, Personal and Business Banking (P&BB) provides customers with a wide range of products and services, including deposits, home lending, consumer credit, small business lending, credit cards, cash management, everyday financial and investment advice, and other banking services, with an overall focus on providing customers with an exceptional experience in every interaction and helping them make real financial progress through a network of branches, dedicated contact centres, digital banking platforms and automated teller machines.
+Commercial Banking serves clients across Canada and the United States with a comprehensive range of commercial banking products and services, including a variety of financing options and treasury and payment solutions, as well as risk management products.
+Commercial Banking serves clients across Canada and the United States, offering valuable industry expertise, a local presence and a comprehensive range of commercial products and services.
+Canadian P&C operates branches across Canada, while U.S. P&C operates under the BMO brand through branches, commercial banking offices and a national digital banking platform.
+BMO Wealth Management serves a full range of clients from individuals and families to business owners and institutions.
+It offers a wide spectrum of wealth, asset management and insurance products and services aimed at helping clients plan, grow, protect and transition their wealth.
+The asset management business is focused on making a positive impact and delivering innovative solutions and strategies for its clients.
+BMO Capital Markets offers a comprehensive range of products and services to corporate, institutional and government clients.
+These include equity and debt investment and corporate banking services, as well as global market sales and trading solutions.
+Corpora

-For additional information regarding BMO's businesses, see pages 20, and 38 to 57 of the 2021 MD&A and Note 25 to the 2021 Financial Statements.
+For additional information regarding BMO's businesses, see pages 22 and 42 to 60 of the 2023 MD&A and Note 25 to the 2023 Financial Statements.
 The Bank incorporates these pages and Note herein by reference.